What You Need to Know About Mobile Data

 So, what is mobile data?
 No, we’re not talking about the data that comes with your cell phone subscription plan.
 We’re talking about the vast amounts of data that your customers are generating while engaging on their mobile devices.
 This data might come from a website browsed on a mobile phone, a native mobile app, or even the mobile device itself (for example, GPS coordinates), among a multitude of mobile data sources.

-Mobile data is unique and complex, yet to leverage it most effectively organizations need to integrate this data with all other customer data or risk creating inconsistent and potentially irrelevant customer experiences due to incomplete insights.
+Mobile data is unique and complex (check out our glossary of mobile terminology), yet to leverage it most effectively organizations need to integrate this data with all other customer data or risk creating inconsistent and potentially irrelevant customer experiences due to incomplete insights.

 With content consumption moving mainly to mobile from desktop computers (and more and more data coming from connected devices and IoT), it’s more important than ever for organizations to unify their data strategy to include a vast array of new types of data.
 Don’t fall into the trap of accidentally creating yet another silo of data by managing mobile as if it’s merely another channel though.
 Bring these new data types into a comprehensive, unified data supply chain that can function as a foundation for providing a consistent, relevant customer experience across all venues for customer engagement.